zouppen/ddrlights/protocol.md

 array (length 6).
 In third example we had 2 writes (to positions 3 and
 6) but only one `REFRESH` command in the end.

-## Elovalo cube
+### Elovalo cube

 This is not going to be supported by this project but the aim is to be compatible with this.
-Led cube contains 8^3 LEDs and only on/off states are supported.
+Led cube contains 8<sup>3</sup> LEDs and only on/off states are supported.
 Therefore minimum array length is 64 bytes and a voxel represents a bit in the array.
 Header bytes are encoded as unsigned 8 bit integers.
-Every LED row consumes 8^2 bits (8 bytes).
+Every LED row consumes 8<sup>2</sup> bits (8 bytes).
 A single bar of 8 LEDs is encoded as a single byte.

 If the cube is built using PWM technology, a single LED may have 256 levels of brightness.
-In that case 8^3 cube array length would be 512 bytes and a single byte represents brightness of a single voxel.
+In that case 8<sup>3</sup> cube array, the length would be 512 bytes, and a single byte represents brightness of a single voxel.
 Header bytes should be encoded using unsigned big-endian 16-bit integers.